jaywink/diaspora-juju/README.md

 Currently Apache and Redis are installed inside the diaspora* container though this will possible change.

+### Hostname after deploy

+If you didn't or forgot to set hostname during the deploy command, make sure to set it before adding a db relation!
+Do;

+    juju set diaspora hostname="yourhostname.tld"

 ## Database

 If you don't already have one, you also need to deploy a database.
 Here we are